 But when it comes to choosing the right tool for web development you may need a few advices or more extended description.

 After all, you must know what you are buying and what it brings to you.
 This is why I made this post.
 And if there is something useful I learned recently then it is a difference between Shopify and Wix.
 Personally, I prefer Shopify.
-And there are more than a million Shopify websites.
+And there are more than a million Shopify websites and Wix website designers.
 It made me think about a new post.
 So let's get to it.

 Comparing things is a pretty simple exercise, besides that part where you should learn as much as possible about reviewed subjects.
 We will talk about the main features of Shopify and Wix, price, installation, etc.